salcido/discogs-enhancer/readme.md

 </a>

 ## License

-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details
+- Version 3.12.x and later are licensed under the View-Only License (see LICENSE).

+This change reflects our move to a paid model.
+You may continue to use older versions under GPL, but all new development will happen under the new license.